U.S. Market Entry Program

 • UDI / MDR reporting / labeling readiness

-Designed to eliminate ambiguity and protect timelines.
-Scope is sequenced so each phase produces tangible outputs and decision points.
+Scope is sequenced so each phase produces tangible outputs and decision points—protecting timelines and budgets.

 1

-Intended use framing, device family scope definition, classification mapping, and initial regulatory pathway alignment.
+Intended use framing, device family scope definition, classification mapping, and pathway alignment.

 2

-Predicate selection, SE comparison matrix, technological characteristics narrative, and argument architecture.
+Predicate selection, SE comparison matrix, tech narrative, and argument architecture.

 3

-Standards mapping, review of existing evidence, identification of gaps, and recommended testing protocols.
+Standards mapping, evidence review, gaps, and recommended testing protocols.

 4

-End-to-end drafting and assembly into a submission-ready package, aligned to eSTAR and RTA expectations.
+End-to-end drafting + assembly aligned to eSTAR and RTA expectations.

 • Device description + intended use / indications alignment